AhmadObeid/CRISPR-VAE/README.md

 ## Usage
 1. The main file is CRISPR-VAE.ipynb, and can be operated on Google Colab.

-3. Get all files in NeededFiles, and the sub-directory /Datasets,
+2. Get all files in NeededFiles, and the sub-directory /Datasets,

-5. the implementation assumes they are placed in your Google Drive at /Content/drive/My Drive/Colab/CRISPR-VAE.
+3. the implementation assumes they are placed in your Google Drive at /Content/drive/MyDrive/CRISPR-VAE.

-7. For any change for the above directory or to operate the file locally, change all instances from the code
+4. For any change for the above directory or to operate the file locally, change all instances from the code

+* Recommended: get all needed files autoamtically.
+Check /NeededFiles for more detail.